getcarina/getcarina.com/_tutorials/data-stores-redis.md

 	  --maxmemory 800M
     ```

-	The output of this `docker run` command is your running Redis container ID.
+	This `docker run` command will output the ID of your running Redis container.
 	The `-m 1G` option specifies a reserved memory of 1GB.
 With Redis all data
 	is in memory so you'll want to reserve some meory for the contaier and
 	folow it up with a `maxmemory` setting to limit Redis' data memory